Ullaakut/disgo/README.md

 - **`WithErrorWriter`**, which lets you specify an `io.Writer` on which `Error`-level outputs should be written _(it is set to `os.Stderr` by default)_
 - **`WithColors`**, which lets you explicitely enable or disable colors in your output _(it is enabled by default)_

-You can either pass those options to `disgo.New()` when creating a `Console` instance, like so:
+You can either pass those options to `disgo.NewConsole()` when creating a `Console` instance, like so:

 ```go
     myConsole := disgo.New(disgo.WithDebug(true))
 ```

-Or, if you are using the global disgo, you will simply need to call the `SetupGlobalConsole` function:
+Or, if you are using the global console, you will simply need to call the `SetupGlobalConsole` function:

 ```go
     disgo.SetupGlobalConsole(disgo.WithDebug(true))